KevinLam2980/Shoppies/README.md

 Project Github: https://github.com/KevinLam2980/Shoppies
 Whimsical wireframe plan: https://whimsical.com/shoppies-Vzz9TQtnkVb5iR4kJsTda@2Ux7TurymNqiVnH8kayk

 Hello!
 Welcome to my interpretation of the Shoppies application!
+Shoppies is a web application that allows users to select 5 movies they think are worthy of an award, nominate them, and submit them.
+The application also allows users to see details about movie, such as the plot, writers, actors, ratings, genre, and more.

 Instructions for use:
 1) Type in a movie name (spaces are supported), and allow the search results to populate with the movies of your desire.
 Some movies wont load until the full name is typed in as a limitation of the API, but live search functionality is active in the sense that a get request will be called upon every onchange of the search input.